cmdocumentation/housing-affordability-analysis/README.md

 ### Finding 3: The "Middle Years" (45–54) Show Unexpected Improvement for Immigrants

-A notable inflection point emerges at ages 45–54: immigrant high-burden rates decline **3.73 percentage points** (from 23.24% to 19.51%), while non-immigrant rates decline only **1.31 percentage points**.
+A notable inflection point emerges at ages 45–54: immigrant high-burden rates decline 3.73 percentage points (from 23.24% to 19.51%), while non-immigrant rates decline only 1.31 percentage points.
 This suggests immigrants experience accelerated income growth or housing transitions in mid-career.

 | Age Group | Immigrants (30%+ burden) | Non-Immigrants (30%+ burden) | Change from Prior Age Group |
 |-----------|--------------------------|------------------------------|----------------------------|